MisterPeModder/ConfigurableLightning/README.md

 =========================

-This mod allows lightning spawning chance to be changed using /gamerule lightningProbability (integer) This number means there is 1 chance out of (number) that an EntityLightningBolt spawns when it's raining, default value is 100000.
+This mod allows lightning spawning chance to be changed using /gamerule lightningProbability (integer) This number means there is 1 chance out of (number) that an EntityLightningBolt spawns when it's raining, setting it to 0 or lower will disable lightning bolts and setting it to any string such as "covefe" will restore it the default vaulue of 100000.

 #### Credits:
 -CattyCat (http://www.minecraftforum.net/members/CattyCat), for suggesting the mod idea.